cozy/cozy-ui/react/Layout/Layout.md

 * `<Content />` is the main content or your app.
 * ⚠️ Secondary `<NavItem />` are not visible on mobile and tablets
 * `<NavDesktopLimiter />` is a component that allows you to limit the number of visible items in a list and toggle between showing a limited view and displaying all items.
+* `<NavDesktopDropdown />` is a component that allows you to show / hide the items in a list when the number of items exceeds a defined limit

 ### NavDesktopLimiter